none312/bas/README.md

 **PROJECT DESCRIPTION**

 This project is a simulation of an Operating System, written in Java language.
 The whole OS contained a virtual memory of 256kB.
 It mainly uses the priority-queue for the scheduling algorithms implementation.
-We used the JAVAFX API vs the JAVAX API to represent our GUI + command interface display of all the processes with (wait time, turnaround time, arrival time, burst time) and the scheudling algorithms to make it appear as a rich application.
+We used the JAVA SWING Library for our GUI + command interface display of all the processes with (wait time, turnaround time, arrival time, burst time) and the scheudling algorithms to make it appear as a rich application.

 **SCHEDULER**

 Our scheduler keeps track of all the processes that is being executed along with the states: ready state, run state, execute state, waiting state.
-We have implemented the First Come First Serve(FCFS) and the Round Robin(RR) Scheduling algorithms.
+We have implemented the First Come First Serve(FCFS) Scheduling algorithms.
 First Come First Serve uses the FIFO data structure when scheduling processes.
-Round Robin is a pre-emptive scheduling algorithm since the scheduler kicks the processes out of the CPU once the time limit has been met.

 **GUI**